Link2006/TF2CheatDetectLua/README.md

 ### Notes
 - Just credit me if you use parts of this code.
 - Any suggestions or questions can be posted as an issue.
+- Should not be considered a cheat as it does not manipulate the game at all; behaves like HLDJ from back in the day